 - Fly over the reserve in the property's private helicopter and admire the spectacular views

-- Be competitive at clay pigeon shooting
+- Try your hand at clay pigeon shooting

 - Go fishing for bass and trout in the dams